 Pappy Van Winkle is the unicorn of bourbons.
 People say it’s real, but we’ve only really seen it in pictures, and most of them probably had some image doctoring going on.
 For all we know, it could have been a pasted on label to a bottle of iced tea.
 Though, also for all we know, it could be totally real and what Bigfoot drinks with his college buddies every time they get together in the old cave.

 The point is, a bottle of Pappy Van Winkle Family Reserve is super rare and the vast majority of people will go their entire lives without sampling any.
 That kind of makes sense though, as their normal retail price of between $80 and $250 is high enough to prevent a lot of people from partaking.
 And that’s before the bottles hit the aftermarket, where they routinely fetch anywhere from $750 to over $5,000.

 Need an example?
-Here’s a bottle of 20-year-old going for more than two grand.
+Here’s a bottle of 20-year-old going for more than four grand.

 But why?
 Why on earth would we pay thousands of dollars for something we can’t rationalize getting drunk on, also known as the primary reason for alcohol?
 Is this really a drink people have because they like how it tastes?
 Why would people tolerate such insane prices for simple alcohol?

 Let’s first address the multi-thousand-dollar-price-causing-elephant in the room (or state the obvious.
 Pick whatever expression you want): The main cause of Pappy’s price lies in its availability or lack thereof.
 The Old Rip Van Winkle Distillery (which actually isn’t a distillery at all), only releases between 7,000-8,000 cases (and we’ll talk about that number for recent releases) of Family Reserve every year, which makes it excruciatingly rare and highly collectible.
 So much so that lottery systems have been built just to give people the chance to swipe a bottle.